What is Supported Independent Living?

 If you require support for daily tasks, our shared living accommodations will make you feel at home.

-Our Supported Independent Living Homes in Oxley Park, St Clair and Penrith give you the opportunity to form friendships, connect with the local community and live independently – all while feeling confident you have the compassionate support of Leora Carers.
-We also provide support to Specialist Disability Accommodation properties in Blacktown and Jordan Springs.
+Our Supported Independent Living Homes give you the opportunity to form friendships, connect with the local community and live independently – all while feeling confident you have the compassionate support of Leora support workers.
+We also provide onsite support services at Specialist Disability Accommodation properties.

 Move in with us and start your journey towards a rich and independent life!
-Reach out to us for a chat by calling 1300 65 11 33 or by filling out our form.
+Call us on 1300 65 11 33 or see our accommodation vacancies.